 But I guess what it all comes down to is that I don’t feel even a speck of disappointment, except for the loss of what could have been an amazing here’s how we met story.
 I don’t wish the guy lived closer or that maybe I could be easier to please and I believe that this guy will end up making some girl who is not me deliriously happy.
 None of that really matters to me, though.
 What does matter is that I saw the signs and I read the signs and I followed my instincts and I didn’t even wade in because the water simply didn’t look all that inviting.

-I’ll wait for the right guy, and then I’ll go skinny-dipping with him under the stars.
+I’ll wait for the right guy.
+And then I’ll go skinny-dipping with him under the stars because I really am that kind of girl.